-DFF underlines the requirement that the application includes a clear account of the ways in which the project addresses the call's theme of strengthened clinical and independent research, including how the research area is of limited commercial interest or has limited opportunities for external funding, e.g., from research foundations.
+DFF underlines the requirement that the application includes a clear account of the ways in which the project addresses the call's theme of better framework for psychiatry.
 Moreover, emphasis is placed on that the project description contains a description of any sub-projects, including PhD and postdoctoral projects.
 You can apply for funding for embedded PhD and postdoctoral scholarships, if these are well integrated into the project and fulfil a clear, independent function within the research project.